sage-code/eve/manual/keywords.md

 ## Reserved keywords

-For keywords, EVE use English reserved words, without any abbreviation.
+EVE use 51 English reserved words, without any abbreviations.
+You can not use these words as identifiers.

-## Define regions
+## Definition regions

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------